CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise02-dev.md

 1. Click **Run (1)** to execute the query and review the results showing users with multiple failed login attempts.

-    > **Note:** This query may return no results since no alerts have been created; it is intended solely for demonstration purposes.
+    > **Note:** This query may return no results since no alerts have have been created; it is intended solely for demonstration purposes.

 1. Enter a query to detect **suspicious Azure Activity - unusual resource creation**: